 - Dual voltage (110V/220V) for home outlets or shop power

-- Compact and lightweight for easy transport and storage
+- Compact (11.8 lbs) and lightweight for easy transport and storage

 What People Say

-You’ll notice most buyers like how portable and capable the ARC200 feels for garage and farm work — the LED display, hot start and arc-force features get frequent praise for making starts and stick welding easier.
-People also say it performs well on heavier rods and that it’s surprisingly powerful on 220V.
-Common gripes are about the included leads, clamps and sometimes a noisy fan; many users upgrade the cables for heavier use.
+Most buyers like how portable and capable the ARC200 feels for garage and farm work.
+The LED display, hot start, and arc-force features get frequent praise for making arc starts and stick welding easier.
+People say it performs well on heavier rods and is surprisingly powerful on 220V.
+Common gripes are about the included leads, clamps, and sometimes a noisy fan.

 Overall Sentiment: Positive